-You might be able to claim benefits, or get more money if you’re already getting benefits.
-This includes any 'statutory sick pay' your employer might give you.
+You might be able to claim benefits like Universal Credit, or get more money if you’re already getting benefits.
+This includes any statutory sick pay (SSP) your employer might give you.

 If you can't pay your council tax

-You might qualify for a council tax reduction if your income has dropped or if you started claiming benefits recently.
+You might be eligible for a council tax reduction if your income has dropped or if you started claiming benefits recently.
 Use our check my council tax tool to see if you can reduce your bill.

-If you need urgent help to pay for essentials like food, gas or electricity because of coronavirus, you could also apply to your local council for a crisis grant from the Scottish Welfare Fund.
+If you need urgent help to pay for essentials like food, gas or electricity, you can apply to your local council for a crisis grant from the Scottish Welfare Fund.

 The council will check your eligibility.
-They're getting more money to pay out more grants because of coronavirus.
 You can apply even if you've had crisis grants before.
 Check our advice on applying for a crisis grant.

-When you're ready to apply, find you local council on mygov.scot.
+When you're ready to apply, find your local council on mygov.scot.

 You can also check our advice about foodbanks and other emergency help.

-The government has said you should only go to work if your work can 'absolutely not be done from home'.
+The government has said you should only go to work if it’s ‘not reasonably possible’ for you to work from home.

 If your employer tells you not to work because of coronavirus

-If your place of work has shut down or there’s no work for you because of coronavirus, you can carry on getting paid.
+If your place of work has shut down or there’s no work for you because of coronavirus, you might still get paid.

-Your employer can use the UK government's Coronavirus Job Retention scheme to pay you while there’s no work to do.
-Find out how the scheme works.
+Your employer might use the government Coronavirus Job Retention scheme to pay you while there’s no work to do.
+If you’ve been 'furloughed', your employer is probably using the scheme.
+Find out how the Coronavirus Job Retention scheme works.

-You can get an ‘isolation note’ online to prove to your employer you need to stay off work.
-You can get an isolation note on the NHS website.
+In most cases, you'll need to get an 'isolation note' online if you're sick for more than seven days.
+This will prove to your employer you need to stay off work.

 If you’re worried about going to work because of coronavirus